Dental Hygiene Application Process

 - Complete the mandatory online Dental Hygiene Information Session.
 Print and keep the confirmation email at the end of the session.

 - Complete the following prerequisite courses with minimum grades of “C” or better by the application deadline.
+Courses may be repeated one time for a better grade unless course course has expired.
+The higher of the two grades will be used.
 A GPA of 3.75 is competitive:

 - BIOL 1322: Human Nutrition (BIOL 1323 if taken at ACC previously).
 BIOL 1322 from ACC only accepted if taken Fall 2018 or later.
 Other schools, please email Teri Frank at [email protected] for approval.